hedy-hui/hedy-hui-pui-hw/final-project/README.md

 ## Part 2: User Interaction

 > Home Page
-1. Hero section title text change effect
+>> Hero section title text change effect
 - Interaction type: None required.
 The text changes automatically.
 - How to reproduce: Upon loading the page, the text in the hero section "Hello, I'm Hedy." is followed by the appearance of the second sentence, "I'm a product designer," after a few seconds with an automatic animated transition.

-2. Image and Project card hover effect
+>> Image and Project card hover effect
 - Interaction type: Hover
 - How to reproduce: When users hover their mouse over the images or project cards, the images or cards will enlarge slightly.

-3. Label tag hover effect
+>> Label tag hover effect
 - Interaction type: Hover
 - How to reproduce: When users hover over the tags (e.g., "WEB DESIGN") on each project card, the background color will change to a darker shade.

 > Project Page
-1. Navigation
+>> Navigation
 - Interaction type: Click
-- How to reproduce: Click on the navigation links in the sticky menu on the left to navigtate to the respective section on the right side of the page.
+- How to reproduce: Click on the navigation links in the sticky menu on the left to navigate to the respective section on the right side of the page.

-2. Switching quotes effect
+>> Switching quotes effect
 - Interaction type: None required.
 The effect occurs automatically.
 - How to reproduce: In the "User Interviews" subsection under the "Research" section, three quotes will automatically switch every few seconds, with colors changing as the quotes switch.

-3. Video carousel
+>> Video carousel
 - Interaction type: Wait or click
 - How to reproduce: Either wait for the videos to switch automatically, or click on the left or right arrows to view the previous or next video in the carousel.

-4. Scrolling effect for text sections
+>> Scrolling effect for text sections
 - Interaction type: Open project page
 - How to reproduce: When project page is loaded, each section of text will fade in and slide up.

 > About Page
-1. Image carousel
+>> Image carousel
 - Interaction type: Wait or click
 - How to reproduce: Either wait for the images to switch automatically, or click on the carousel indicators (gray lines) to manually switch to another image in the carousel.

 > Top Navigation Bar (for all pages)
-1. Navigation
+>> Navigation
 - Interaction type: Click
-- How to reproduce: Click on the "H" logo or the "Home" link to navigate to the home page, and clicking on the "About" link to navigate to the about page.
+- How to reproduce: Click on the "H" logo or the "Home" link to navigate to the home page, and click on the "About" link to navigate to the about page.

-2. Navigation link hover effect
+>> Navigation link hover effect
 - Interaction type: Hover
 - How to reproduce: When users hover over the "Home" or "About" links, the text color will change to a darker gray.